Jones v. Hendrix: Background

 Jones filed a petition for a writ of certiorari.

 Supreme Court

 Certiorari was granted in the case on May 16, 2022.
 On June 17, 2022, the Solicitor General of the United States announced she would not defend the Eighth Circuit's judgment.
 On June 28, 2022, the Supreme Court appointed Morgan L. Ratner to argue as amicus curiae in support of the judgment below.
+Oral arguments were held on November 1, 2022.
+On June 22, 2023, the Supreme Court affirmed the Eighth Circuit in a 6–3 decision.